raymondtang310/call-duration-measurer/README.md

 Whereas the `CallDurationMeasurer` class is helpful for keeping a history of call durations, these inline measuring functions are useful for stateless one-off call duration measurements.

-#### How to import:
+#### How to import (recommended):

-- Root level named imports (ES6):
+- Root level named imports using ES6 `import` (**best for minimizing bundle size due to tree-shaking support**):
     ```
     import { invoke, measurify, invokeWithOptions } from 'call-duration-measurer';
     ```
-- Root level named imports (CommonJS):
+- Root level named imports using CommonJS `require`:
     ```
     const { invoke, measurify, invokeWithOptions } = require('call-duration-measurer');
     ```

+#### Other ways to import (not recommended*):
-- Subfolder named imports (ES6):
+- Subfolder named imports from ES6 module using ES6 `import`:
     ```
+    import { invoke, measurify, invokeWithOptions } from 'call-duration-measurer/esm/inlineMeasurer';
+    ```
+- Subfolder named imports from UMD module using ES6 `import`:
+    ```
     import { invoke, measurify, invokeWithOptions } from 'call-duration-measurer/inlineMeasurer';
     ```
-- Subfolder named imports (CommonJS):
+- Subfolder named imports using CommonJS `require`:
     ```
     const { invoke, measurify, invokeWithOptions } = require('call-duration-measurer/inlineMeasurer');
     ```
-- Subfolder single object import containing all functions (ES6):
+- Subfolder single object import containing all functions from ES6 module using ES6 `import`:
     ```
+    import * as inlineMeasurer from 'call-duration-measurer/esm/inlineMeasurer';
+    // inlineMeasurer.invoke(...)
+    // inlineMeasurer.measurify(...)
+    // inlineMeasurer.invokeWithOptions(...)
+    ```
+- Subfolder single object import containing all functions from UMD module using ES6 `import`:
+    ```
     import * as inlineMeasurer from 'call-duration-measurer/inlineMeasurer';
     // inlineMeasurer.invoke(...)
     // inlineMeasurer.measurify(...)
     // inlineMeasurer.invokeWithOptions(...)
     ```
-- Subfolder single object import containing all functions (CommonJS):
+- Subfolder single object import containing all functions using CommonJS `require`:
     ```
     const inlineMeasurer = require('call-duration-measurer/inlineMeasurer');
     // inlineMeasurer.invoke(...)
     // inlineMeasurer.measurify(...)
     // inlineMeasurer.invokeWithOptions(...)
     ```

-**Note:** If your application is using a bundler (e.g., webpack), importing from the subfolder can reduce your application's bundle size, since importing from a specific directory can help the bundler detect which parts of the `call-duration-measurer` package are actually being used.
-Coming soon: Better tree-shaking support when using the top level named imports via ES6 `import`.
+__*__ These import strategies are not recommended due to having either neglible or heavier impacts to bundle size for consuming applications in comparison to the recommended import strategies, coupled with having subjectively uglier import statements.

 This package supports the following inline measuring functions: